flutter/website/src/docs/development/add-to-app/android/project-setup.md

 to find these files.

-To do that, edit `app/build.gradle` in your host app such as it includes the local repository and the dependency:
+To do that, edit `app/build.gradle` in your host app so that it includes the local repository and the dependency:

 <!--code-excerpt "MyApp/app/build.gradle" title-->
 ```gradle